NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 We start by finding anchors, i.e. paris of cells, one from ATAC-seq and one from RNA-seq.
 This is done by first projecting bort ATAC-seq and RNA-seq data into the same space, and then find pairs of cells one from ATAC-seq and the other from RNA-seq that are mutual nearest neighbors (MNNs).
 These are further filtered and the reliable pairs are the used as anchors.

 These anchors can then be used to project the ATAC-seq data onto the RNA-seq data and find the cell type annotation of the nearby cells.
 This way annotations from the RNA-seq data can be transferred to the ATAC-seq data.
-This is sometimes referred to as **label transfer**
+This is sometimes referred to as **label transfer**.

 *How well do you think this worked?
 Can you see if some cells types are missing or merged?*